QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/index.md

 * Create a secure tunnel allowing devices on different networks to communicate.
 * PPP (internal VPNs using public/private key)
 * PPTP use PPP, Point-to-Point Tunneling Protocol, allow leave network
+* Between two companies/an employee and the company
+* remote-site VPN/site-to-site VPN

 Certification